Download our Informational Interview worksheet

 Do not take the chance of embarrassing yourself or upsetting a potential employer by asking for a job or using the informational interview to request an employment interview.
 The purpose of the informational interview is to research and inform your career decisions.

-How to Set-up an Informational Interview
+Steps to Complete an Informational Interview

 Step 1: Identify the Occupation or Industry of Interest